NuKeMtje/ESPHomeDSMRVictron/README.md

 # ESPHomeDSMRVictron
-Enable readout of a DSMR grid meter and export the data to Home Assistant and a Victron Energies GX device D-Bus
+Enable readout of a DSMR grid meter and export the data to Home Assistant and a Victron Energy GX device D-Bus

 Based on
 - https://github.com/hsteinhaus/esph-gadgets/blob/master/esphome/d0-meter.yaml